Legislation effectively banning all abortions in South Carolina advances - South Carolina Radio Network

 “We’ve had 45 years of Roe v.
 Wade.
 Some people think it can’t be changed, it set a precedent,” he said during the Senate Judiciary Committee meeting.
 “In fact, history shows that Supreme Court rulings can be changed and can be reversed.
 This will give them a chance to reverse it.
 We are trying to challenge the Supreme Court on their fundamental error that an unborn human being is not a person.”

-The legislation defines the definition of human life as beginning at fertilization and provides legal protections to a fertilized egg or fetus.
+The legislation defines human life as beginning at fertilization and provides legal protections to a fertilized egg or fetus.
 It is commonly known as the “Personhood” bill.

 Opponents are concerned that the measure does not include any exceptions for when the life of the mother is in danger or in cases of rape or incest.
 Even some pro-life senators said they were concerned about potential unintended impacts on in vitro fertilization or surgeries to save a pregnant mother’s life.